 - (2) Stage I landscape irrigation times and methods.
 For Stage I the following times and associated irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in-ground irrigation system is allowed on the day specified in subsection (1) between the hours of 12:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight.
-Landscape irrigation with a handheld hose, drip-irrigation system or five-gallon bucket is allowed at any time on any day. - (3) Stage II landscape irrigation times and methods.
-For Stage II the following times and associated irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in- ground irrigation system is allowed on the day specified in subsection (1) between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight 7:00 a.m. to 11:00 a.m. and 7:00 p.m. to 11:00 p.m.
+Drip irrigation systems may run up to three days a week on Monday, Wednesday, and Friday.
+Landscape irrigation with a handheld hose, drip irrigation system or five-gallon bucket is allowed at any time on any day. - irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in-ground irrigation system is allowed on the day specified in subsection (1) between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight 7:00 a.m. to 11:00 a.m. and 7:00 p.m. to 11:00 p.m.
 Landscape irrigation with a drip irrigation system or five-gallon bucket is allowed during Stage II hours on any day.
+Drip irrigation systems may run up to two days a week on Monday and Friday between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight.
 Landscape irrigation with a handheld hose is allowed at any time on any day. - (4) Stage III landscape irrigation times and methods.
 Stage II landscape irrigation restrictions remain in effect.
-In addition, a drought surcharge is assessed on all water accounts of SAWS, in accordance with section 34-128.
-For Stage III, the following times and associated irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in- ground irrigation system is allowed on the day specified in subsection (1) every other week beginning on the second Monday after Stage III has been declared, between the hours of 7:00 a.m. to 11:00 a.m. and 7:00 p.m. to 11:00 p.m.
+In addition, a drought surcharge is assessed on all water accounts of SAWS meeting the thresholds in the Drought Surcharge Schedule, in accordance with section 34-128.
+For Stage III, the following times and associated irrigation methods apply: Irrigation with a soaker hose, hose-end-sprinkler or in-ground-irrigation system is allowed on the day specified in subsection (1) every other week beginning on the second Monday after Stage III has been declared, between the hours of 7:00 a.m. to 11:00 a.m. and 7:00 p.m. to 11:00 p.m.
 Landscape irrigation with a drip irrigation system or five-gallon bucket is allowed on every Monday, Wednesday and Friday during Stage III hours.
-Landscape irrigation with a handheld hose is allowed at any time on any day. - irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in- ground irrigation system is allowed on the day specified in subsection (1) every other week beginning on the second Monday after Stage IV has been declared, between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight 7:00 a.m. to 11:00 a.m. and 7:00 p.m. to 11:00 p.m.
-Stage III landscape irrigation restrictions remain in effect.
-In addition, a drought surcharge is assessed on all water accounts of SAWS, in accordance with section 34-128.
-Additional restrictions on water use may be established at the discretion of the city council.
+Landscape irrigation with a handheld hose is allowed at any time on any day. - irrigation methods apply: Irrigation with a soaker hose, hose-end sprinkler or in-ground irrigation system is allowed on the day specified in subsection (1) every other week beginning on the second Monday after Stage IV has been declared, between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight-7:00 a.m. to 11:00 a.m. and 7:00 p.m.
+Stage Ill landscape irrigation restrictions remain in effect.
+Drip irrigation systems may run once per week on Friday between the hours of 5:00 a.m. to 10:00 a.m. and 9:00 p.m. to midnight.
+Landscape irrigation with a handheld hose is allowed at any time on any day.
+In addition, a drought surcharge is assessed on all water accounts of SAWS meeting the thresholds in the Drought Surcharge Schedule, in accordance with section 34-128.
+Additional restrictions on water use may be established at the discretion of the city council by the President/CEO in consultation with the City Manager.